cpiker/condaCDF/README.md

 ```bash
 $ ./make_patch.sh
 ```
 It requires bash, diff, sed, and wget for proper operation.
+This will update the file `recipe/0001_add_pycdf.patch`.

 Upload the build output to your favorite repository.
 Below I'm using [DasDevelopers](https://anaconda.org/DasDevelopers) site at